venkateshvaddadi/MSFF-QSMNet/README.md

 # How to run the code
 First, ensure that PyTorch 1.10 or higher version is installed and working with GPU.
 Second, just clone or download this reporsitory.
 The SpiNet_QSM_demo_run.py file should run without any changes in the code.

-We can run from the command prompt:
+We can run from the command for the training the MSFF-QSMNet:

 **`python train.py --model=MSFF_QSMNet --name=demo1 --saveroot=./savedModels --lr=0.001 --batch-size=8 --epoch=50 --ngpu=2`**.